 B-frames means bidirectionally-predictive-coded frames frames or simply bi-directional frames.
 Bi-directional frames do not include information contained in preceding or following I-frames or P-frames and thus depend upon previous and next frame during decoding and decompression and thus the name bidirectional.
 It provides highest level of compression compared to the other two kinds of frames.
 B-frames are never reference frames.

-Since P-frames and B-frames only store the changed information relative to the other
+Since P-frames and B-frames only store the changed information relative

 frames, they are also known as delta frames.

 Figure 3.3: An example frame sequence in videos

 A Group of Pictures is a collection of frames.
 A GOP (contains at least one I-frame.
 In an averagely compressed NTSC video, usually every 15 th or so frames are I-frames although the MPEG standard isn’t strict about this.
 A GOP may look like IBBPBBPBBPBB, where I stands for I-frames, B for B-frames and P for P-frames.
 The arrangement of frames determines the GOP structure which is ultimately one of the factors for determining the compression ratio.